suhank/zea-engine/docs/api/SceneTree/Manipulators/CameraManipulator.md

 <a name="CameraManipulator+onPointerDown"></a>

 ### onPointerDown
-Invoked when the user starts to drag an element.
+Event fired when either the mouse button is pressed, or a touch start event occurs.